A female first time manager asking for details about the job

 Navigating the Transition

 First-time managers are usually promoted because of their exceptional individual contributions.
 However, managing a team requires an entirely different skill set.
+Taking on talent planning responsibilities as a new manager can feel daunting, but with the right approach and tools, you can set yourself and your team up for success.
 Talent planning involves understanding the needs and aspirations of each team member, aligning their skills with organisational goals, and creating an environment where they can thrive.
 Training helps new managers navigate this transition by providing them with the tools to effectively lead, develop, and empower their teams.
+Here are some actionable tips:

 Identifying and Developing Potential